 Clive is a lawyer and accredited mediator, arbitrator and facilitator.
 He has been engaged in major workplace change and dispute resolution initiatives at both enterprise and industry level in Australia and overseas.
 He has been admitted as a solicitor of the Supreme Court of New South Wales and attorney of the High Court of South Africa.

-He is the co-author of Thompson, Barrett & O'Dowd The Collaborative Workplace Option - Interest-Based Bargaining, Consultation and Problem-Solving: A Guide for Parties and Practitioners (SiberInk, 2018) - available online as an e-Publication through Amazon, Dymocks and Google Books, and in print form through
+He is the co-author of Thompson, Barrett & O'Dowd The Collaborative Workplace Option - Interest-Based Bargaining, Consultation and Problem-Solving: A Guide for Parties and Practitioners (SiberInk, 2018), available online as an e-Publication.

 Her expertise covers Reportable Conduct Investigations, ICAC referrals, Public Interest Disclosure matters, grievances, fact-finding and misconduct investigations into allegations within the private sector, public service and NGO misconduct frameworks.
 Claire has undertaken numerous investigations including allegations of assault and sexual assault, harassment, racial and sexual discrimination, workplace bullying, dishonesty and corruption.
 Claire has also conducted investigations into allegations of unsatisfactory professional conduct of medical professionals and has undertaken systemic reviews.